All-optical switching at the two-photon limit with interference-localized states: Experimental realization

 \section{Experimental realization}

+Main limiting factors in the realizations of a switch are the accurate realization of the interacting models and the achievement of sufficiently large optical nonlinearities.
+Pioneering works on how to enhance photon-photon interactions for switching include the use of dipolar gases and Rydberg blockade~\cite{dudin2012strongly, peyronel2012quantum, firstenberg2016nonlinear, murray2017coherent} as well as electromagnetic-induced transparency~\cite{schmidt1996giant, fleischhauer2005electromagnetically, bajcsy2009efficient, chen2013all} and ways to interface atoms with optical fibers~\cite{vetsch2010optical, oshea2013fiber}.
+While extensive efforts have been made in the ultracold gases community, miniaturized on-chip realizations in all-optical devices are in high demand and are only emerging.
+The switching concept proposed in this work can be realized in all-optical systems that allow simulating the Bose-Hubbard physics with various interaction strengths in the two-photon limit.

-The proposed switching concept can be realized in systems that allow simulating the Bose-Hubbard physics with various interaction strengths in the two-photon limit.
-Main limiting factors in the realizations of the switch are the accurate realization of the interacting models and the Fock state preparation.
-For instance, while the synthetic flux required in the diamond chain has been achieved in circuit-QED lattices \cite{yanay2020two-dimensional}, photonic lattices \cite{amo2016exciton,ozawa2019topological} and ultracold lattices \cite{rey2015synthetic,cooper2019topological,galitski2019artificial}, deviations from the exact flux condition delocalize the single-photon states as shown in Appendix \ref{sec:sensitivity}.
-However, the requirement of a flux can be avoided by using e.g.~the Stub unit cell lattice instead of the diamond chain.
+In order to utilize tight-binding models based on the interference-localized state, small deviations from the exact flux condition have a detrimental effect on the single-photon states, as shown in Appendix \ref{sec:sensitivity}.
+Advances in the realization of synthetic fluxes have made possible to study and realize Aharonov-Bohm caging models in circuit-QED lattices \cite{yanay2020two-dimensional, alaeian2019creating, hung2021quantum, martinez2023interaction}, photonic lattices \cite{amo2016exciton,ozawa2019topological, mukherjee2018experimental, caceres2022controlled} and ultracold lattices \cite{creffield2010coherent, rey2015synthetic, cooper2019topological, li2022aharonov}, However, the requirement of a flux can be avoided by using e.g.~the Stub unit cell lattice instead of the diamond chain.
 Nevertheless, a challenge with the Stub unit cell realization of the switch is to eliminate the hopping amplitude between the A and B sites, as illustrated further in Appendix \ref{sec:sensitivity}.
 However, the Stub unit cell is not sensitive to other hopping amplitude imperfections.